-- Natural mortality of wildlife - Human-induced mortality through private damage management activities - Human and naturally induced alterations of wildlife habitat and populations - Annual and perennial cycles in population densities
+- Natural mortality of wildlife - Human-induced mortality through private damage management activities - Human and naturally induced alterations of wildlife habitat - Annual and perennial cycles in population densities eliminate damage are constrained as to scope, duration and intensity, for the purpose of minimizing or avoiding impacts to the environment.

-All those factors play a role in the dynamics of wildlife populations.
-In many circumstances, requests for assistance arise when some or all of those elements have contrived to elevate target species populations or place target species at a juncture to cause damage to resources.
-WS' actions taken to minimize or eliminate damage are constrained as to scope, duration and intensity, for the purpose of minimizing or avoiding impacts to the environment.
 WS evaluates damage occurring, including other affected elements and the dynamics of the damaging species; determines appropriate strategies to minimize effects on environmental elements; applies damage management actions; and subsequently monitors and adjusts/ceases damage management actions (Slate et al. 1992).
 This process allows WS to take into consideration other influences in the environment, such as those listed above, in order to avoid cumulative adverse impacts on target species.